chaba-victor/Python-Chatbot/README.md

 # Python-Chatbot
+Today, chatbots are almost everywhere and are improving in efficiency.
+A chatbot reduces human dependencies on giving feedback since it is real-time.

-A chatbot is an intelligent piece of software that is capable of communicating and performing actions similar to a human.
-Chatbots are used a lot in customer interaction, marketing on social network sites and instantly messaging the client.
+A chatbot is an 'intelligent' piece of software that is capable of communicating and performing limited actions almost similarly to a human.
+Chatbots are used a lot in customer interaction and social media marketing.
 There are two basic types of chatbot models based on how they are built; Retrieval based and Generative based models.

 1. Retrieval based Chatbots
 A retrieval-based chatbot uses predefined input patterns and responses.
 It then uses some type of heuristic approach to select the appropriate response.